ThoriDay/Climate-Data-Predictor/README.md

 It delivers performance metrics (MSE and RMSE) for each model, ensuring transparency and reliability of the predictions.
 This project is a comprehensive solution for weather prediction, leveraging advanced machine learning techniques to deliver precise and actionable weather forecasts.

-Feel free to explore the code, datasets, and detailed documentation in the repository to understand the full scope and capabilities of the Climate-Data-Predictor project.
+Feel free to explore the code, datasets, and detailed documentation in the repository to understand the full scope and capabilities of the project.